-Instant Pot Orange Chicken—This is a great and easy Copycat Recipe that you can make easily in the Instant Pot.
-And it is AMAZING!
+Instant Pot Orange Chicken—This is a great and easy Copycat Panda Express recipe you can make easily in the Instant Pot.
+And it is amazing.

 My husband loves Chinese food, and I think when I was dating him, he had Chinese food every night.
 While I like Chinese food too, it’s not too good for the waistline or the pocketbook.
 So, I started to experiment with making Instant Pot Chinese food because I absolutely love Chinese food, and I love to make homemade food for my family.

-One of my children’s favorite things at the Chinese restaurant is Orange Chicken, so I tweaked a few recipes I found on the web and came up with this recipe.
+One of my children’s favorite things at the Chinese restaurant is Orange Chicken, so I tweaked a few recipes I found online and came up with this recipe.

-Why You and Your Family Will Love Instant Pot Orange Chicken
+Why You and Your Family Will Love Pressure Cooker Orange Chicken

 - It is such an easy recipe

 - Served with rice, it’s a perfect one-pot meal.

 - It is relatively healthy since you use boneless, skinless chicken breast and do not need to fry this deep.